ErenYatkin/generic-repository-asp-mvc/README.md

 # generic-repository-asp-mvc
-A project base built on top of MVC architecture
+A project base that built on top of MVC architecture

+Installation and Usage will be added soon!